Unzor/botswap/README.md

 ![](https://img.shields.io/badge/status-Ready-green.svg)
 [![Join the chat at https://gitter.im/ajfisher/nodebots-interchange](https://img.shields.io/badge/Gitter-Join%20Chat-brightgreen.svg)](https://gitter.im/ajfisher/nodebots-interchange?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Greenkeeper badge](https://badges.greenkeeper.io/nodebots/nodebots-interchange.svg)](https://greenkeeper.io/)

+A fixed version of nodebots-interchange for node v18.

 Provides a mechanism to use custom backpacks and firmatas in your nodebots easily and without needing to use arduino or compile firmwares and all their dependencies.